Ray Mercer: Mixed martial arts career

 Mercer explored mixed martial arts as early as 2003 when he was scheduled to face Kazuyuki Fujita, who was 9–4 across his MMA career.
 The fight was to be held in Kobe, Japan as the main event of the Inoki Bom-Ba-Ye in an MMA ring.
 However, the bout was cancelled after Mercer missed his flight to the country.

 On March 21, 2007, Cage Fury Fighting Championships announced that Mercer had signed to face underground street fighter Kimbo Slice at Atlantic City's Boardwalk Hall as part of Cage Fury Fighting Championship 5.
 The bout was a non-sanctioned exhibition under the New Jersey Unified MMA rules, with both men making their professional MMA debuts.
 Slice won the fight in the first round with a guillotine choke submission.
 Afterwards, Mercer said he would be sticking with boxing since he "can't get choked out in boxing."

+On June 13, 2009, Mercer made his professional MMA debut against former two-time UFC Heavyweight Champion, Tim Sylvia, at Adrenaline MMA 3: Bragging Rights in Birmingham, Alabama.
+It was reported that they had tried to make the fight initially as a boxing match, but was unable to get sanctioning due to Mercer being a former champ, and Sylvia having no boxing record.
+Before the fight, they allegedly had an agreement to treat it as a boxing match, but in the opening seconds of the match, Sylvia threw a low calf kick at Mercer.
+Seconds later, Mercer comes in with an overhand right that drops Sylvia and leads to Mercer winning by KO in just 9 seconds.

 In March 2010, it was announced that Mercer had signed with the King of the Cage organization, but no bouts materialized.
 At 1–0, he was scheduled to face at the time undefeated MMA fighter and Kickboxer Ron Sparks, but the bout was cancelled due to a lingering injury Mercer had sustained 13 years earlier.